so0k/powerline-kubernetes/README.md

 $ pip install powerline-kubernetes
 ```

-The Docker segment uses a couple of custom highlight groups.
+The Kubernetes segment uses a couple of custom highlight groups.
 You'll need to define those groups in your colorscheme, for example in `.config/powerline/colorschemes/default.json`:

 ```json
 {